{************************************************************************}

 begin

-// Enclose file and directory names in double quotes to get them seperated properly
+// Enclose arguments containing spaces in double quotes to get them

 begin